chromaui/chromatic-docs/infrastructure-upgrades.md

 ### Frequently asked questions

 <details>
-<summary>Does Chromatic support specific browser versions?</summary>
+<summary>Can I run tests on a specific browser version?</summary>

 Chromatic does not support running tests on specific browser versions.
-While building Chromatic's Capture Cloud, we found that not all browser versions are created equal.
-Some contain bugs that lead to rendering inconsistencies.
-We aim to take care of these details so that you don't have to, giving you consistently flake-free tests.

-We extensively test new browser versions and modify our infrastructure to handle well-known inconsistencies between them.
-Our goal is to provide you with the latest stable version of each of our supported browsers on a timely schedule with a painless upgrade experience between them.
+With each infrastructure upgrade, our goal is to provide you with the latest stable browser versions, enabling a consistently flake-free testing environment while simplifying our infrastructure and customer support.

-That said, we don't support outdated browser versions since our users are [automatically upgraded](#how-to-upgrade-your-project) to the latest versions after the upgrade window ends, simplifying your infrastructure and customer support.
+Read our [documentation](browsers) to learn more about enabling additional browsers.

 </details>